LionKingAHAU/ECDEP/ReadMe.md

-> If you want to use ECDEP model, you might need to equip with the env below：
+> If you want to use the ECDEP model, you might need to be equipped with the env below：